 Instead of complaining about the stuck project for the 100th time, just don’t.

-Rather than be a pill because you always forget to eat, go to lunch.
+Rather than be a pill because you always forget to eat, go eat lunch.

 If you ignore phone calls from people who actually love you, answer the phone.

-When you pick up your phone to text your team, go have a real conversation.
+When you pick up your phone to text your team, have a real conversation.

 When you can’t fight the urge to poke at your forgetful boss, do ANYTHING else.